 This makes it especially easy to fall into the frame of mind that we can't know anything, and can't do anything about it--and therefore bear no responsibility.
 (Philosophers do not change the world; they don't even interpret it anymore.)
 This being the case, why fuss over ideas?
 Especially when we can't be sure what the truth is, and thinking that we do is arrogance, pure and simple?
 (History, in the old sense, is over.)
 Besides, aren't we always being told that ideas just get in the way of art? ("If you want to send a message, use Western Union.")

 And it's possible to play it safe.
-Just don't take a side.
-Just evoke it, while studiously not taking a position--not least by turning your "text" into a game with the audience.
+Just evoke the idea, while studiously not taking a position--not least by turning your "text" into a game with the audience.
 Or if you do wind up taking a discernible position, so that it is possible to spot the personal "truth" from inside of the bodyguard of what the plainspoken might call lies surrounding it (sometimes writers just can't help it), play it ironically, so that you have that avenue of retreat.
-If anyone thinks you did say something, you can always say that they're not reading you correctly, that you were being ironic, that you meant to say the opposite, or perhaps to say nothing at all about anything but THE TEXT!
+If anyone thinks you did say something, you can always say that they're not reading you correctly, that you were being ironic, that you meant to say the opposite.
+Or perhaps to say nothing at all about anything but THE TEXT!

-Play it even safer: say you were being ironic even when the whole thing was an impenetrable muddle.
+Play it even safer: say you were being ironic even when the whole thing is an impenetrable muddle.

 Are you telling the truth when you do that?
 Well, what's truth?
 What's honesty?
 What's the self?
 What's memory?
 You're unsure yourself; your reader will be more so.